Application Bootstrap

 Registers web-specific services (controllers, middleware, etc.)

-Order Matters: Service providers are registered in the order listed.
+Info: Order Matters: Service providers are registered in the order listed.
 Make sure dependencies are registered before services that use them.

 Route Configuration